 It wasn't so obvious that he was a man in his twenties, and he was right, calling him uncle would be awkward.
 He led the woman along the muddy streets of the town and in the direction of their new rented homestead.
 "So, a couple of weeks and we headin' down to Saint Denis?"
 He asked, voice slightly shaky and Amelia quickly picked up on the uncertainty.
 "Big city and all, I never thought to go that far..."

 Mary hooked Jamie's arm and shook it to express the excitement she felt.
 "I've already written to daddy, he's happy to accommodate us.
 How great is this Jamie?
 The whole family back together."

 "Father says he's doing well for himself, yes," Jamie added.
 "I suppose we just have to take his word for it."

 "Heavens.
-Of course, he is!"
+Of course he is doing well for himself!"
 Mary was full of defence.
-"Why else would he express his desire for us to move back in."
+"Why else would he express his desire for us to come live with him."

 "You know how I feel about father, I-" Jamie paused, not certain how to express his concern.
 "I'm just afraid I won't be good enough again; his patronizing ways will get the best of me."
 His voice cracked, like that of a teenage boy.

 "You have nothing to worry about, from his letters I can tell he's a changed man.
 We can count on him, I can sense it, but we just need to stay together."